Friday, January 18, 2019

 The Sony booth at the CES is, like much of the well-known international conference, full of bright lights and exciting technology.
-There’s a display with their full line of lens for the numerous prosumer digital cameras, which is across from a room set up for attendees to experience “360 degree sound” from a speaker that debuted at this year’s show.
-Tucked in the back of Sony’s booth, behind their certified pro user hospitality area and some of their newest televisions is an area with a sign that simply says “automotive.”
-Why would a company like Sony, known for TVs and cameras, have anything related to an industry so perceptively distanced far away from consumer electronics?
+There’s a display with their full line of lenses for prosumer digital cameras, which is across from a room set up for attendees to experience “360 degree sound” from a speaker that debuted at this year’s show.
+Tucked in the back of Sony’s booth, behind their certified pro user hospitality area and some of their newest televisions is a sign that simply says “automotive.”
+Why would a company like Sony - known for TVs and cameras - have an exhibit related to an industry perceived to be so distanced from consumer electronics?

-Over the past few years, automotive industries have grown from having a token presence at the Consumer Electronics Show to being integrated across a number of platforms, and in doing so are a representation of the way traditional automotive and consumer electronics are becoming one.
+Over the past few years, automotive industries have grown from a token presence at the Consumer Electronics Show to being integrated across a number of platforms, and in doing so are a representation of a transition that is bringing traditional automotive and consumer electronics together.

 “All the world’s a trade show”

 For the uninitiated, CES is a trade show on a scale of few other international events.
 Nearly 200,000 people attend the more than 4,400 booths in three designated hubs across the famous strip of Las Vegas, Nevada.
 Companies from around the globe pitch their products, like rear-view mirrors that scan biometric data to identify drivers and change to their specifications.

 The main area of CES is known as “Tech East,” which spills out of the gigantic Las Vegas Convention Center onto nearby parking lots and into nearby resort ballrooms.
 Years ago, any presence from an automotive company existed only on the periphery, such as the speaker company Altec Lansing focusing their efforts on traditional speakers while mentioning their integration into a number of cars.